griffio/griffio.github.io/_posts/2015-04-15-Kotlin-pipeline-example.md

 ~~~

+This shows that the Kotlin mapValue operation will transform the value associated with each key in a destination map using the provided function.
 ~~~

 public inline fun <K, V, R, C : MutableMap<K, R>> Map<K, V>.mapValuesTo(destination: C, transform: (Map.Entry<K, V>) -> R): C {